Chirality in Astrophysics

 \subsubsection{Measuring magnetic helicity from solar magnetograms}

 Above the surface of the Sun, one often sees twisted structures in extreme ultraviolet and x-ray images, which are suggestive of helicity.\cite{Demoulin+Priest89,Gibson+02,Guo+13} Even space observations of the surface of the Earth reveal cyclonic cloud patterns that have opposite orientation in the northern and southern hemispheres.
 However, to draw a connection with magnetic helicity, one must first detect the magnetic field.
-This is possible through the Zeeman effect, which causes circular polarization proportional to the line-of-sight magnetic field, and linear polarization related to the perpendicular magnetic field component -- except for a $\pi$ ambiguity.
+This is possible through the Zeeman effect, which causes circular polarization proportional to the line-of-sight magnetic field, and linear polarization related to the perpendicular magnetic field component -- except for a $\pi$ ambiguity, which means that polarization measurements are never able to tell where the tip of the magnetic field vector is, so there is an uncertainty with respect to $180\degr$.
 For strong enough magnetic fields, a ``disambiguation procedure'' based on a minimal magnetic energy assumption allows one to determine the full $\BB$ vector at the solar surface.\cite{Georgoulis+05, Rudenko+Anfinogentov14} However, there is still not enough information about the changes of polarization parameters along the line of sight, i.e., below and above the surface of the Sun.

 To make progress, one has to make some extra assumptions.
 One possibility is to determine just the components normal to the surface, $B_\|\equiv B_z$ and $J_\|\equiv J_z=\partial_x B_y-\partial_y B_x$, where local Cartesian coordinates $(x,y,z)$ have been employed, and compute $J_\|B_\|$.
 This was first done by Seehafer,\cite{See90} who found that $J_\|B_\|$ is negative in most of the active regions in the northern hemisphere of the Sun, and positive in most of the active regions in the southern one.
-From $J_\|$ and $B_\|$, one can also determine a proxy of the magnetic helicity spectra, $\tilde{A}_\|(\kk_\perp)\tilde{B}^*_\|(\kk_\perp)$, where tildes denote Fourier transformation, $\kk_\perp$ is the wavevector in the horizontal ($xy$ surface) plane, and the asterisk denotes complex conjugation.
+From $J_\|$ and $B_\|$, one can also determine a proxy of the magnetic helicity spectra, $\tilde{A}_\|(\kk_\perp)\tilde{B}^*_\|(\kk_\perp)$, where tildes denote Fourier transformation, $\kk_\perp$ is the wavevector in the horizontal ($xy$ surface) plane, and the asterisk denotes the complex conjugate.
 Here, $\tilde{A}_\|=\tilde{J}_\|/\kk_\perp^2$.
 This has been done\cite{ZBS14,ZBS16} and magnetic energy and helicity spectra are shown in \Fig{phelicity_plat4b_Lidingo}(a) for active region AR~11158.
 Subsequent work\citep{ZB18} also presented cross helicity spectra.